 The highly destructive moth (Spodoptera frugiperda), native to North and South America, has been steadily moving east since 2016, causing up to US$3 billion worth of damage to maize and other crops in Africa, according to reports.
 The pest reached India in July last year before hitting Bangladesh and Sri Lanka.

 “During the last 6—7 months, fall armyworm has spread from India to China, and will continue to spread in China.
 It has reached Myanmar and Thailand and it will also spread to Vietnam sooner or later,” says Hans Dreyer from the UN’s Food and Agriculture Organization (FAO).

 “During the last 6—7 months, fall armyworm has spread from India to China, and will continue to spread in China.
 It has reached Myanmar and Thailand and it will also spread to Vietnam sooner or later”

 Hans Dreyer, Food and Agriculture Organization

 “Countries have to be very vigilant but also not panic,” Dreyer, director of the FAO’s plant production and protection division, tells SciDev.Net.

 The moth is capable of flying long distances while the caterpillar can devastate crops such as maize, rice and sugarcane overnight.
-“Within a couple of weeks, it can move several hundred thousand kilometres,” Dreyer says.
+“Within a couple of weeks, it can move several hundreds of kilometres,” Dreyer says.